kaizen-ai/kaizenflow/documentation/notes/design_philosophy.md

     5) Do a PR of the design

     6) Once we converge on the design:
-        - implement the functions
+        - Implement the functions
-        - unit test
+        - Unit test
         - PR

 - Remember:
-    - we want to do quick interactions: every day there is communication, update, discussion
+    - We want to do quick interactions: every day there is communication, update, discussion
-    - do not disappear for one week and coming back with something that makes sense only to you, but others didn't get their buy-in
+    - Do not disappear for one week and come back with something that makes sense only to you, or that you didn't get buy-in from others on

 ## Hacker laws